The Most Important People

-The Most Important People (also known as Mr. and Mrs. Carroll) was a 15-minute musical variety show on the now-defunct DuMont Television Network, hosted by orchestra leader Jimmy Carroll (1913–1972) and his wife Rita Carroll.
+The Most Important People (also known as Mr. and Mrs. Carroll) is a 15-minute musical variety show on the DuMont Television Network, hosted by orchestra leader Jimmy Carroll (1913–1972) and his wife Rita Carroll.
 The show aired Wednesdays and Fridays at 7:30pm EST from October 18, 1950, to April 13, 1951.
 The title referred to babies, since the sponsor was Gerber's Baby Food.

 Episode status

 As with most DuMont series, no episodes are known to exist.